 - 109. Where customers can demonstrate that a stand-alone connection supplying a water pump provides potable water to an existing Residential connection, and that Residential connection only, then the connection to the water pump will qualify for Residential pricing. - 110.
-The potable water option only applies on the Central Otago network (Queenstown and Central Otago/Wānaka pricing areas), and to qualify the potable water connection should not be subject to inconsistent network load control (e.g., irrigation control).
+The potable water option only applies to connections in the Queenstown and Central Otago/Wānaka pricing areas, and to qualify the potable water connection should not be subject to inconsistent network load control (e.g., irrigation control).